dimitri-nicolo/calico/networking/use-specific-ip.md

 Note that currently only a single IP address is supported per-pod using this annotation.

+#### Reserving IPs for manual assignments

+The `cni.projectcalico.org/ipAddrs` annotation requires the IP address to be within an IP pool.
+This means that, by default, {{site.prodname}} may decide to use the IP address that you select for another workload or for an internal tunnel address.
+To prevent this, there are several options:

+* To reserve a whole IPPool for manual allocations, you can set its [node selector](../reference/resources/ippool) to `"!all()"`.
+Since the `!all()`
+  cannot match any nodes, the IPPool will not be used for any automatic assignments.

+* To reserve part of a pool, you can create an [`IPReservation` resource](../reference/ipreservation).
+This allows for certain IPs to be reserved so that Calico IPAM will not use them automatically.
+However, manual assignments (using the annotation) can still use IPs that are "reserved".

+* To prevent {{site.prodname}} from using IPs from a certain pool for internal IPIP and/or VXLAN tunnel addresses, you can set the `allowedUses` field on the [IPPool](../reference/resources/ippool) to `["Workload"]`.

 ### Above and beyond

 For help configuring {{site.prodname}} CNI and {{site.prodname}} IPAM, see [Configuring the {{site.prodname}} CNI Plugins]({{ site.baseurl }}/reference/cni-plugin/configuration).